 Housing some of the best local art around, as well as some incredible pieces from international artists, the Winnipeg Art Gallery (WAG) is the kind of place you could spend hours.

-During our visit there was a remarkable exhibit on Inuit art, with paintings, pictures, sculptures and carvings showcasing the unique indigenous culture.
+During our visit, there was a remarkable exhibit on contemporary Inuit art, with paintings, pictures, sculptures and carvings showcasing the unique indigenous culture.

 10) Relax In The Thermëa by Nordik Spa-Nature